wunderwuzzi23/gospray/README.md

         Number of concurrent worker routines (default 2)
 ```

 ## Testing from a non domain joined machine?
-You will need the domain controller's TLS cert

-When on non-domain joined machine, it's possible to get the domain controllers cert via (basically trust on first use - tofu):
+When on a non-domain joined machine, it's possible to get the domain controllers cert via (basically trust on first use - tofu):
 ```
 openssl s_client -showcerts -connect [dc].[company].[local]:636 > cer.txt
 ```